spookylukey/django-views-the-right-way/source/anything.rst

 How to do anything in a view
 ============================

 So, you have a template for writing a view function.
-There are a whole bunch of changes or actions you might want to do.
-How do you go about doing them?
+There is something different you want to do.
+How should you go about it?

-The answer to the question of how to do something with function based views is:
+The answer is:

    Just do it.